 Nothing is more important than the working relationship we establish with a student — usually quite quickly — through asking questions, demonstrating genuine curiosity, and, in turn, drawing from the student motivating language.

 Naturally, the success of the coaching plans we offer is dependent on a student's own initiative, focus, perseverance, and writing ability.
 The promise we make is that the attention we pay to every student’s story and efforts with language is professional and exceptional.
 Although it is essential that we work up-close to every student’s spoken and written words, an essay always remains a student’s own work; we keep the writer moving on the field while we coach from the sidelines.

 Hillside's Ten Sentences exercise is an efficient and motivating first step in a student's work toward a compelling application essay.
 It's both simple (not stressful!) and instructive.
 By guiding students at the outset to put aside given essay prompts and, instead, to gather an array of specific moments of experience in order to fuel conversation, the process invariably generates possibilities for authentic, meaningful writing.
 The yield of the exercise also becomes a valuable resource after a student has completed his or her main application essay and is turning to college-specific supplement essays.
 Every year, clients remark on the success of the exercise as a coaching method, and we receive requests from school counselors and educational consultants for instruction about it and the process it initiates.

-Students requiring support beyond the standard structure may elect to schedule extended coaching or take advantage of Draft Feedback options.
-Read more about essay-coaching in the reflections of past clients.
+Students requiring support beyond the standard structures may elect to take advantage of Draft Feedback options.

 Q: What's the best role for parents in this process?